-Prior to the start of the examination, there will be a reading period in which the candidate can silently read the questions and check the exam booklet for missing or defective pages.
+Prior to the start of the examinations administered by the CAS, there will be a reading period in which the candidate can silently read the questions and check the exam booklet for missing or defective pages.
 Writing will NOT be permitted during this time and candidates will not be permitted to hold pens or pencils or be allowed to use calculators.
-The reading period will be 10 minutes for Exams LC and ST and 15 minutes for Exams S, 5, 6C, 6U, 7, 8, and 9.
+The reading period will be 15 minutes for Exams S, 5, 6C, 6U, 7, 8, and 9.